CrunchyData/crunchy-katacoda/basic-postgresql-for-dbas/failover/10-stop-primary.md

-This scenario has had the same replica setup already done that was shown in Part 2 of this training program.
-If you'd like more information on how replicas are set up, please run Part 2.
+This scenario has had the same replica setup already done that was shown in the `Replication` scenario of this training program.
+If you'd like more information on how replicas are set up, please refer to that previous scenario .
 The primary is running on the default port of 5432 and the replica is running on port 5444.
 You can see the running clusters by observing some ps output.

 ```
 ps aux | grep postgres